DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 3 - Cloud Platform and Infrastructure Security.md

         * admin tunes the system to have equal false acceptance and false rejection rates
 * Kerberos
     * Core protocols of MS Active Directory
-    * ticket-based authentication system that allows users to authenticate to a centralized service and the use tickets from that authentication process to gain access to distributed systems that support kerberos authentication.
+    * ticket-based authentication system that allows users to authenticate to a centralized service and then use tickets from that authentication process to gain access to distributed systems that support kerberos authentication.
     * uses port 88
     * ![Kerberos](images/kerberos_figure_5_10.gif)
     * ![Kerberos 1](images/kerberos-at-work.png)